Cumbres and Toltec Scenic Railroad: Antonito to Osier

-This section covers the eastern portion of the line, from the small cattle and junction town of Antonito to Osier, the mid-point of the line.
+This section covers the eastern portion of the line, from the small cattle and junction town of Antonito to Osier, the midpoint of the line.

 Antonito (MP 280.70) is a small company town of the former railroad main line.
-It is home to the C&TSRR car shop, a water tank and other relics.
+It is home to the C&TSRR car shop, a water tank, and other relics.
 Most of the facilities were built by the C&TSRR, since the original rail yard, wye, and station were not sold to the states of Colorado and New Mexico.

 Shortly after leaving the station, the train heads straight for 3 mi until coming into some hills.
 Shortly thereafter, the train crosses Ferguson's Trestle (MP 285.87), named for a man who was hanged from a locomotive there.
 The original trestle was featured in the 1988 television movie Where the Hell's That Gold?, starring Willie Nelson and Delta Burke.
-In filming, an explosion mishap occurred and the bridge was burned down.
+In filming, an explosion mishap occurred, and the bridge was burned down.
 Traffic was halted for a week while the C&TSRR built a temporary bridge.
-Next winter, the trestle was rebuilt, matching the original.
+Next winter, the trestle was rebuilt to match the original.
 About 3 mile later, the train makes the first of 11 crossings into New Mexico and climbs a ledge up to a lava mesa.
 Lava (291.55) has the old water tank from Antonito, which was moved here in 1971.
 The track goes around a horseshoe curve that is also used as a reversing loop to turn the rotary snow plow trains from Chama.

 Heading west, the track rounds Whiplash Curve, a double-horseshoe curve.
 About 1 mi from Whiplash Curve lie the sidings and wye at Big Horn.
 Past Big Horn, the train loops around the sides of mountains, going through horseshoe curves before reaching the first water stop at Sublette.

-Sublette is an abandoned railroad section camp, consisting of a log bunk house, a section house, a siding and other buildings.
+Sublette is an abandoned railroad section camp consisting of a log bunkhouse, a section house, a siding, and other buildings.
 There was once a water tank at the western end of the siding.
 Today, in its place, there is a standpipe.
 After the tender is filled with water, the train slowly creeps into lush aspen groves.

 Following Sublette is Toltec Siding, which in the 1950s was the meeting place for oil well pipe trains moving between Chama and Farmington to Alamosa.
-Shortly afterwards, trains pass through Mud Tunnel, which is unique because it is lined with wooden pillars due to being bored through soft volcanic ash.
-When the beams in the tunnel collapsed, the D&RGW made a "shoo fly" (a temporary by-pass) to allow passengers and small cars to be moved around the tunnel to an awaiting train.
-After passing through this, trains pass around Phantom Curve and through Calico Cut, then slow when entering the longer Rock Tunnel.
+Shortly afterwards, trains pass through Mud Tunnel, which is unique because it is lined with wooden pillars, as it was bored through soft volcanic ash.
+When the beams in the tunnel collapsed, the D&RGW made a "shoo fly" (a temporary bypass) to allow passengers and small cars to be moved around the tunnel to an awaiting train.
+After passing through this, trains pass around Phantom Curve and through Calico Cut, then slow down as they enter the longer Rock Tunnel.
 Trains exit the tunnel entering Toltec Gorge, where the track is 600 ft above the river.
 The line then follows the river to Osier.